Hike – Bike – Run

 HIKEExercise, explore, and reflect on one of the many lovely hiking trails in and around Taos Ski Valley.
 Year-round, you’ll find unparalleled opportunities to take long walks at your own pace to see big views among the trees on trails that suit your fitness level.

 Beginner & RecreationalOn the West Rim Trail departing from the Rio Grande Gorge Visitor’s area, you’ll feel your cares melt away among gorgeous 360 views with perfect photo opportunities of the Rio Grande Gorge Bridge from the rim of the Gorge itself.
 This flat trail is a great place to enjoy the seas of sagebrush for miles.
-If you aren't sure where to begin - book a guided hike with Far Flung Adventures where you'll learn about local geology and history as you hike.

 Intermediate - Challenging